libach81/ExchangeOnline/README.md

 These are currently:

-1. Connect to Exchange Online using powershell 2.ConnectCloudUserToLocalExchange.ps1 which can create a remote mailbox object in Active Directory, when an Exchange Online mailbox was created without the hybrid deployment in mind.
+1. Connect to Exchange Online using powershell
+2. ConnectCloudUserToLocalExchange.ps1 which can create a remote mailbox object in Active Directory, when an Exchange Online mailbox was created without the hybrid deployment in mind.
+3. CalendarPermissions.ps1 which can modify permissions on users calendar